 Zheng He returned with treasures and tributes from lands as far away as Egypt.
 He brought back exotic plants and animals including giraffes, ostriches and zebras from Malindi and other African ports.
 If tributes (gifts) were not forthcoming, military force was used to grab the samples from the locals.
 Temples were built in his honor by the peoples he met, often they are ascribed to him under his official title (Sanbao Taijian ).
 They took with them books of Chinese classic literature to educate the barbarians into Chinese ways.
 On their return books were published describing the voyages and the exotic sights they saw and were avidly read in China.
 It is possible that his exploits turned into the legendary stories of Sinbad the Sailor .
 The name ‘Sanbao’ and ‘Sinbad’ are similar and the dates do make this feasible.

 What he found was a vast assortment of 'barbarian' cultures, with nothing to match Chinese civilization.
 The fact that he did not reach western Europe strongly colored this view.
 It was concluded that China was indeed the center of the civilized world and there was not much else of consequence anywhere else.
 The seeds of Chinese culture were however sown in south-east Asia and the Chinese communities in Singapore, Manilla, Java and Malaysia started to grow after the voyages.
-It's lasting benefit was that it stimulated maritime trade - long distance voyages were shown as possible.
+It's lasting benefit was that it stimulated maritime trade - long distance voyages were shown to be possible.

 Zheng He's death at sea in 1433 coincided with a re-assessment of the merit of the voyages.
 The Ming Emperor's decision to terminate the explorations is a turning point in Chinese history.
 They were prohibitively expensive undertakings and around 80% of the sailors died on the voyages.
 It is thought that increasing threats by land to the north by resurgent Mongol tribes was one reason that China turned her back on the sea to her eventual discomfort in the Opium Wars.
 Soon Portuguese traders and Japanese pirates commanded the waters around China.
 Another factor may well be the curious coincidence of the lightning strike on 9th May 1421 just as the vast new Imperial Palace (Forbidden City) was completed.
 The strike nearly burnt it to the ground, severely denting Emperor Yongle's confidence that he retained the 'Mandate of Heaven'.